asmeurer/blog/posts/the-sympy-hackerrank-dmca-incident.md

   As a company we take a lot of pride in helping developers and it sucks to see this.
 I'm extremely sorry for what happened here.
   ```

+  HackerRank did follow through with the $25k donation to SymPy.

 * **Wednesday, April 20, 12:00 AM (approximately)**: The SymPy documentation website and the sympy/sympy_doc repository went back online.
 * **Wednesday, April 20, 2022, 10:11 AM**: We received an email notice from GitHub that the DMCA claim against our repository has been retracted.
 The [retraction is made available online](https://github.com/github/dmca/blob/master/2022/04/2022-04-19-hackerrank-retraction.md) on the github/dmca repository.